-To Position Sofa(s) In Storage Position Against Wall
+To Position Sofas In Storage Position Against Wall (Assumes Bunk is locked in upper position)

-- 1. To position sofa(s) in the storage position for transporting taller items, the bunk will remain in the up position supported by its locking pins. - 2.
-Sofa(s) must be lowered approximately 12" to provide clearances for pivoting sofa(s) against wall. - 3.
-Following procedures in the 'Sofa Safety and Features' section above, position the sofa(s) in the storage position against the wall.
+- 1. To position sofas in the storage position for transporting taller items, the bunk will remain in the up position supported by the locking mechanism. - 2.
+Sofas must be lowered approximately 12" to provide clearances for pivoting sofas against wall. - 3.
+Following procedures in the 'Sofa Safety and Features' section above, position the sofas in the storage position against the wall.
 Ensure that all sofa locks and locking pins are securely in place.

-This configuration could be used when transporting taller vehicles when maximum width is not required.
-If additional width is needed you may remove one or both sofas from the RV.
+This configuration could be used when transporting taller items when maximum width is not required.
+If additional width is needed you may also remove one or both sofas from the RV.
 See 'Sofa Safety and Features' section above.